 If you are looking for reasons to be a minimalist the ease of moving from place to place may rank high on your list!

 If you move often, make it easier on yourself.
 The less you own the less you have to move.

 Keep the stuff that you need, use, and love but don’t drag around a bunch of extra stuff that doesn’t mean anything to you.

-Simplifying your life with a minimalist lifestyle can help you ease your financial burden and find more time and energy for the things you love to do.
+As you become a minimalist you will pay off debt and start saving money.
+That will ease your financial burden.
+Then you will be able to find more time and energy for the things you love to do.

 This may free up the funds and time you need to travel more.
-And when you pack with the minimalist mentality you will be more mobile on your trip.
+And when you pack like a minimalist you will be more mobile on your trip.